stephanvd/typed_methods/README.md

   end
 end

- multiply_and_print 3, 4, "Result is: "
+ Toy.new.multiply_and_print 3, 4, "Result is: "
  # => Result is: 12
 ```